codearoni/zxp-sign-cmd/README.md

 There are functions for all 3 operations: sign, selfSignedCert, and verify.
 Each function takes an options object as its first parameter.
 See the property tables for the appropriate function below.
-The second parameter is a callback, that takes an error and result parameter.
+The second parameter is a callback, that takes an error and result argument.
 The error will always be null if the function succeeds.
 In the event that an error occurs, an Error object will be returned.
-The result will always be a string, and will contain the stdout provided by ZXPSignCmd.
+The result will be a string and will contain the stdout provided by ZXPSignCmd (if the task succeeds).
 In the event that the task fails, result will be undefined.

 #### sign
 Options